etanlightstone/sl_check_gh_pr_comment/README.md

-This checks for build failure based on ShiftLeft's vulnerabilitiy analysis, and should be used as a build step after you run sl analyze as follows in jenkins:
+This checks for build failure based on ShiftLeft's vulnerabilitiy analysis, as well as injects a comment with results as a Pull Request Comment.

+This should be used as a build step after you run sl analyze as follows in jenkins:

 /usr/bin/sl_check_results.rb $GIT_COMMIT $GIT_BRANCH  <app_name>